garthmortensen/timeseries-frontend/README.md

 - Docker containers
 - Google Cloud Run
-- Nginx for serving static files (?)
+- Nginx for serving static files (is this needed with cloud run?)
-- HTTPS with Let's Encrypt (?)
+- HTTPS with Let's Encrypt (is this needed with cloud run?)

 ## Integration with Backend